 Even children have been caught up in the commercialism of the vampire world.
 There's General Mills' Count Chocula breakfast cereal, marketed to children.
 And not even the long running award-winning children's television series SESAME STREET was able to ignore the vampire allure.
 One of their popular Muppet characters is The Count, complete with black Dracula style cape and fangs.

-Next week (Sunday, August 7) I'm going to post Part 2 of Vampires And Other Immortals with a Top Ten list of immortals from myths, literature and movies.
+Next week (Sunday, February 24) I'm going to post Part 2 of Vampires And Other Immortals including a Top Ten list of immortals from myths, literature and movies.